-Does this financial product have a sustainable investment objective? •• Yes • No in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+• Ves П \boxtimes It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments П in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as is a classification environmentally sustainable under system laid down in under the EU Taxonomy the EU Taxonomy 2020/852, establishing a list of en-П \boxtimes in economic activities that do not with an environmental objective in sustainable ecoqualify as environmentally suseconomic activities that do not nomic activities. tainable under the EU Taxonomy qualify as environmentally susdoes not include a tainable under the EU Taxonomy list of socially sustainable economic activities.
+Sustaina- \boxtimes with a social objective might be aligned It will make a minimum of sustainable in-It promotes E/S characteristics, but will with the Taxonomy vestments with a social objective: not make any sustainable investments %